jianghr-rr/oilfield/oui-demo/vueDocs/faq.en-US.md

 Try `defaultValue` or `change` or `v-model` to change `value`.

-### ant-design-vue override my global styles!
+### userty-design override my global styles!

-Yes, ant-design-vue is designed to develop a complete background application, we override some global styles for styling convenience, and it can't be removed now.
+Yes, userty-design is designed to develop a complete background application, we override some global styles for styling convenience, and it can't be removed now.
 More info trace https://github.com/ant-design/ant-design/issues/4331 .

 Or, follow the instructions in [How to avoid modifying global styles?](docs/react/customize-theme#How-to-avoid-modifying-global-styles-?)

-### `ant-design-vue` makes only poor user experience on mobile.
+### `userty-design` makes only poor user experience on mobile.

-`ant-design-vue` is not designed for mobile.
+`userty-design` is not designed for mobile.

 ### When I set `mode` to DatePicker/RangePicker, I cannot select year or month anymore?